Kafka: Unpacking the Backbone of Modern Data Pipelines

 Rebalancing

-Rebalancing occurs when the consumer group’s topology changes, such as when a consumer joins or leaves the group, or when partitions are added or removed.
-This triggers a coordinated process where consumers temporarily pause message consumption, commit their current processing positions, and elect a coordinator to redistribute partitions according to a defined strategy.
-Once rebalancing is complete, consumers resume processing from their last committed position, ensuring no data is missed or processed redundantly while maintaining seamless operations.
+Rebalancing is the process of reassigning partitions to consumers within a consumer group.
+It occurs when the group’s topology changes, such as when a consumer joins or leaves the group, or when topic configurations (like the number of partitions) change.
+This triggers a coordinated process where consumers might briefly pause message consumption, ensure their current processing positions are committed, and the group coordinator (a designated broker) redistributes partitions according to a defined strategy.
+Once rebalancing is complete, consumers resume processing from their last committed position for their newly assigned partitions.

 Delivery Guarantees